 Advocacy and Accessing Life

-The majority of my work is advocacy and accessibility based.
-Working with disabled people all around the world invites me to keep my practice deeply flexible and adaptive to the unique circumstances of each individual.
-This is maybe the most joyful and fulfilling aspect for me, and I am grateful for every single person who invites me to explore their rich disabled experience with them.
+Working with disabled people all around the world invites me to keep my practice highly flexible and adaptive to the unique circumstances of each individual.
+This is maybe the most joyful and fulfilling aspect of the work for me, and I am grateful for every person who invites me to explore their unique rich disabled experience with them.

 Some examples of this include: